Vargodl/DVwords-WeekenStrung/README.md

 From nothing to nothing and the nothingness in between...

-I don’t believe in the impossible
+I don’t believe in the impossible (except conceptually)

 O Fortune, you are fickle as the moon, always waxing and waning;
 this miserable life first wrecks, then cures at a whim;